zvrba/SortingNetworks/README.md

 Passing parameters by `ref` as in `Periodics16Branchless` generates a lot of load/store instructions.
 It is much more efficient to load ref parameters into locals at the beginning of the procedure and store results at the end, as in `Periodic16`.
 The generated assembly is lean and mean, no extra operations.
+Even the call to `Swap` is inlined.

 `Periodic16Expr` demonstrates how to build a sorter with expression trees.
-The generated assembly is OK, but the overhead of calling a lambda compiled at run-time is way too big.
+The generated assembly is OK, save for the long prologue/epilogue sequences  This makes the overhead of calling a lambda compiled at run-time way too big for this application.

 `unsafe` is not viral: Method `A` is allowed to call `unsafe` method `B` without `A` having to be marked unsafe as well.